Debilitating Depression, Symptoms & Treatment

 What is type 1 diabetes?

-Some common complications related to type 1 diabetes are nerve damage, ketoacidosis, increased risk of skin reaction, problems concerning eyes, cardiovascular disease, kidney issues, high blood pressure, foot problems (such as numbness), stroke.
+Some common complications related to type 1 it are nerve damage, ketoacidosis, increased risk of skin reaction, problems concerning eyes, cardiovascular disease, kidney issues, high blood pressure, foot problems (such as numbness), stroke.

 Since this condition usually occurs during childhood, there are no apparent symptoms of type 1 diabetes.